skalermo/fml/README.md

 ## Example

-Here is an example of how you may program Fibonacci sequence in FML.
+Here is an example of how you may program factorial in FML.

 ```code
 fun factorial(n) {